Britain's anti-EU party launch populist manifesto, demand clean Brexit

 The policies included a “complete and total” withdrawal from the EU, arguing that Britain should end all payments to the EU and adherence to the bloc’s rules - a much more radical break than May is proposing.

-Batten has been criticized, including by some former UKIP members, for engaging with causes championed by far-right groups, and he has described Islam as a “death cult”.
+Batten has been criticised, including by some former UKIP members, for engaging with causes championed by far-right groups, and he has described Islam as a “death cult”.

 Other policies, much of which are similar to previous UKIP positions, include selective and limited immigration, scrapping overseas aid, lower domestic taxes and a tougher approach to taxing multinational companies.